Pie Dough - Yield: 4 single crust pies or 2 dbl crust pies or approx., 12- 3oz pieces for 6" pie tins

 Salt and pepper tops of tomatoes, then cover nicely with the basil and green onions.

-on top and spread to within an inch or so of the edge of pie plate.
+Put a few scoops of the cheddar mix on top and spread to within an inch or so of the edge of pie plate.

 Put pie in preheated oven and bake until nice and golden on top.
 I like mine a very deep golden color.